Lord of the manor: Present day

-A manorial lordship or ladyship is not connected to the English or British Peerage system, but rather is a remnant of the feudal or Baronial system that pre-dates it.
+A manorial lordship or ladyship is not connected to the English or British peerage system, but rather is a remnant of the feudal or baronial system that pre-dates it.
 It is debated as to whether the title forms part of the "titled" strata of the British nobility which is these days predominantly linked to titles of peerage, but the title has historically been associated with the English landed gentry and squirearchy within the context of the class structure of the United Kingdom.
 The status of lord of the manor is today often associated with the rank of esquire by prescription.
-Many Lordships of the Manor are 'held' via grand serjeanty – a duty to carry out certain functions when required – which places them in close proximity to the monarch, often during the Coronation.
+Many lordships of the manor are 'held' via grand serjeanty – a duty to carry out certain functions when required – which places them in close proximity to the monarch, often during the Coronation.
 An example would be the manor of Scrivelsby, where the owner of the manor is required to serve as King's Champion.
 Additionally, many peers also hold lordships of the manor, and the sovereign via the Duchy of Lancaster is one of the largest holders of manorial titles in the UK.
-The Dukes of Westminster owe their fortune to the marriage of heiress Mary Davies, Lady of the Manor of Ebury, to Sir Thomas Grosvenor, 3rd Baronet, with the Manor of Ebury today forming the Grosvenor Estate.
-As a feudal title 'Lord of the Manor', unlike titles of peerage, can be inherited by whomever the title holder chooses (including females), and it is the only English title that can be sold (though they rarely are), as lordships of the manor are considered non-physical property in England and are fully enforceable in the English court system.
+The Dukes of Westminster owe their fortune to the marriage of heiress Mary Davies, Lady of the Manor of Ebury, to Sir Thomas Grosvenor, 3rd Baronet, with the manor of Ebury today forming the Grosvenor Estate.
+As a feudal title 'lord of the manor', unlike titles of peerage, can be inherited by whomever the title holder chooses (including females), and it is the only English title that can be sold (though they rarely are), as lordships of the manor are considered non-physical property in England and are fully enforceable in the English court system.

-Feudal lordships of the manor therefore still exist today (2023) in English property law, being legal titles historically dating back to the Norman invasion of England in 1066.
+Feudal lordships of the manor therefore still exist As of 2023 in English property law, being legal titles historically dating back to the Norman invasion of England in 1066.
 Being incorporated into property law (whether physical or non-physical) they can be bought and sold, as historic artifacts.
 The title itself as stated below can be separated from the physical property just as any other right can.
 Rights like the lordship, mineral and sporting can all be separate from the physical property.
 Since the 1290 statute of Quia Emptores the title cannot be divided by subinfeudation.
 Land, sporting rights, and mineral rights can be separated.
 Property lawyers usually handle such transactions.

 There are three elements to a manor (collectively called an honour):